backend-development/backend-development-textbook/source/ruby_commandline.md

 -------

 You now know about the basic data types, about enumerables and about blocks -
 features that distinguish ruby from other scripting languages.

+If you want to get more pracitical with ruby, you can do the
+[Learn Ruby](https://github.com/backend-development/learn_ruby) test driven ruby exercises.

 This should be a good enough basis to start with rails.
 But do take every
 oppertunity you got to learn more about ruby itself: if you are unsure about a line of code, look it up in the ruby documentation and use the